 The most common sources of physical trauma leading to infant torticollis include forceps misuse or vacuum extractor negligence.
 These obstetric instruments are used to manually assist a vaginal delivery, and a small mistake or lack of care can easily result in physical harm to the infant.

-Decof, Barry, Megan & Quinn, P.C. is a nationally recognized law firm, and our attorneys are very knowledgeable in birth injury cases.
+Decof, Barry, Mega & Quinn, P.C. is a nationally recognized law firm, and our attorneys are very knowledgeable in birth injury cases.
 Tell us what happened so we can determine whether you have a claim and should proceed with litigation.
 We do not take any fees unless we succeed in getting you financial compensation for your case.

 To get started, please call us at (401) 200-4059 or contact us online for knowledgeable legal help.